aliyun/terraform-provider-alicloud/website/docs/r/ga_endpoint_group.html.markdown

 -> **NOTE:** Available since v1.113.0.

--> **NOTE:** Listeners that use different protocols support different types of endpoint groups:
+-> **NOTE:** Listeners that use different protocols support different types of Endpoint Groups:

+* For a `TCP` listener, if you want to create a `virtual` Endpoint Group, please ensure that the `default` Endpoint Group has been created.
-* For a TCP or UDP listener, you can create only one default endpoint group.
+* For a `UDP` listener, you can create only one `default` Endpoint Group.
-* For an HTTP or HTTPS listener, you can create one default endpoint group and one virtual endpoint group.
-By default, you can create only one virtual endpoint group.
+* For an `HTTP` or `HTTPS` listener, you can create one `default` Endpoint Group and one `virtual` Endpoint Group.
+By default, you can create only one `virtual` Endpoint Group.
-  * A default endpoint group refers to the endpoint group that you configure when you create an HTTP or HTTPS listener.
+  * A `default` Endpoint Group refers to the Endpoint Group that you configure when you create an `HTTP` or `HTTPS` listener.
-  * A virtual endpoint group refers to the endpoint group that you can create on the Endpoint Group page after you create a listener.
+  * A `virtual` Endpoint Group refers to the Endpoint Group that you can create on the Endpoint Group page after you create a listener.
-* After you create a virtual endpoint group for an HTTP or HTTPS listener, you can create a forwarding rule and associate the forwarding rule with the virtual endpoint group.
-Then, the HTTP or HTTPS listener forwards requests with different destination domain names or paths to the default or virtual endpoint group based on the forwarding rule.
+* After you create a `virtual` endpoint group for an `HTTP` or `HTTPS` listener, you can create a forwarding rule and associate the forwarding rule with the `virtual` endpoint group.
+Then, the `HTTP` or `HTTPS` listener forwards requests with different destination domain names or paths to the `default` or `virtual` Endpoint Group based on the forwarding rule.
 This way, you can use one Global Accelerator (GA) instance to accelerate access to multiple domain names or paths.
 For more information about how to create a forwarding rule, see [Manage forwarding rules](https://www.alibabacloud.com/help/en/doc-detail/204224.htm).

 -> **WARN:** There is a serious bug in the `traffic_percentage` of the `alicloud_ga_endpoint_group` before version 1.211.1, while the value of `traffic_percentage` has not been explicitly specified in the Terraform code, Terraform will set `traffic_percentage` to `0`.
 This behavior will cause your instance traffic to drop to zero.
 So, please use provider greater than or equal to version `1.211.1`.